md-irohas/tcppc-go/README.md

 ## Usage

-The followings are the options of `tcpPC`.
+The followings are the options of `tcppc`.
 You can also use configuration files instead of using these options (See 'Configuration' section).

 ```